Rolls-Royce could face prosecution in bribery probe

 MATTERS OF CONCERN

-Rolls-Royce's profits have risen strongly in recent years due to soaring demand for more fuel-efficient engines for planes made by Airbus EAD.PA and Boeing (BA.N).
-Luxury Rolls-Royce cars are made by a separate company belonging to BMW AG (BMWG.DE).
+Rolls-Royce's profits have risen strongly in recent years due to soaring demand for more fuel-efficient engines for planes made by Airbus and Boeing.
+Luxury Rolls-Royce cars are made by a separate company belonging to BMW AG.

 Aerospace and defence companies use intermediaries, which can be individuals or companies, in countries where they do not have a large presence.
 Intermediaries cover tasks from sales to coordinating maintenance and support contracts.